The Murderbot Diaries: Fugitive Telemetry (2021)

 Fugitive Telemetry is the sixth book published in the series, but chronologically it takes place before the fifth book, Network Effect.

 Much to the chagrin of the station's security team, Murderbot is asked by Dr. Mensah to investigate the murder of an unidentified traveler on the Preservation Station.
 An uneasy truce exists between Murderbot and Senior Station Security Officer Indah, and it has agreed to remain incognito and not hack private station systems while on board.

 Without access to security systems, Murderbot delves into good old-fashioned detective work, getting a bot at the traveler's hostel to help it locate the victim's rooms, then using the data to locate a transport in distress docked to the transit hub.
 After breaking into the transport (aided and abetted by Ratthi and Gurathin) and discovering the scene of the crime, Murderbot is told to continue investigating with Special Investigator Aylen.
 Aylen and an official from Port Authority locate a suspicious transport caught in the post-crime lockdown, and are trapped inside by hostiles.
 Luckily, a Port Authority bot named Balin jams the door open and Murderbot rescues them, taking the five transport hostiles into custody.
-Under questioning, the hostiles reveal that they are part of a refugee route, funneling slaves off a non-corporate-ring mining planet called BreharWallHan.
+Under questioning, the hostiles reveal they are part of a refugee route, funneling slaves off a non-corporate-ring mining planet called BreharWallHan.
 The most recent batch of refugees were supposed to meet with the murdered traveler to continue their escape, and they are likely still on the station.